-QPs from Wood, together with QPs from Endeavour Silver, prepared the Report summarizing the results of a FS on the Terronera Project for Endeavour Silver.
+QPs from Wood, WSP, KH Mining LLC, together with a QP from Endeavour Silver, prepared the Report summarizing the results of a FS on the Terronera Project for Endeavour Silver.
 The Terronera Project is located 50 km northeast of Puerto Vallarta in Jalisco State, Mexico.